-- Use a WordPress plugin: if the richness of your site is given by a simple content, such as text and images, you can install a simple WordPress plugin that will allow you to produce content already formatted in AMP.
+- Use a WordPress plugin: If your site is mostly simple content, such as text and images, you can install a simple WordPress plugin that will allow you to produce content already formatted in AMP.

-- Recreate the site from scratch, following AMP parameters: this is the lengthiest and most expensive solution, especially for small businesses.
+- Recreate the site from scratch, following AMP parameters: This is the most complex and most expensive solution, especially for small businesses.
 But you can choose an online system for websites and apps to build a website quickly and with a small budget.
 These platforms require no special graphic design skills and offer ready-made templates, perfectly viewable on any device.

 This kind of change is not easy for small and mid-size companies because it entails spending time and bearing the costs for the work of web designers and programmers.

 But keep in mind that Google is not the only place to gain visibility: Facebook offers, within Instant Articles, simple ads that can be created immediately.
-90 percent of the ads on Instant Articles are loaded on mobile before the user even gets to see it.
+About 90% of the ads on Instant Articles are loaded on mobile before the user even gets to see it.
 Excellent performance over traditional ads.
-To create an ad in Instant Articles you can start here.
+To create an ad in Instant Articles. you can start here.

 Where do ads get published?
 There are two options:

-- The editor will choose which ads to publish, according to the advertising agreements, obtaining 100 percent of the revenue generated.
+- The editor will choose which ads to publish, according to the advertising agreements, obtaining 100% of the revenue generated.

-- Facebook will choose according to the article’s target, in exchange for 30 percent of the revenue.
+- Facebook will choose according to the article's target, in exchange for 30% of the revenue.

 Facebook Instant Articles are a great way to test out the speed while waiting to have sufficient resources to make your way back to Google, don't you think?